umeryasin/kafeel/README.md

 # kafeel
-Advocate and client managment system
+Advocate and client managment system by Muhammad Umer Yasin